Picture above: Steve Gibbons as a little boy: (Copyright: The Gibbons family, Edgbaston, „Brum“.=

 Decades later, Fuzzy Townsend, the drummer of Pop will eat himself, described this city in the documentary „Untold Stories“ as „a great sort of fermenting hot spot for artists of all kinds“.

 Steve Gibbons also grew on this humus.
 And the city remained the center of his life.
-In contrast to others – apart from a brief intermezzo at the end of the 1960s/beginning of the 1970s – the prospects of better career opportunities could not lure him away from the second largest city in the British Isles.
+In contrast to others – apart from a brief intermezzo at the end of the 1960s/beginning of the 1970s – the prospects of better career opportunities could not lure him away from the second largest city on the British Island.

 Birmingham in the Second World War